baronsengir007/Ai-Assistent-Nylas/week-6/caddy/README.md

-# Gen AI Launchpad Quickstart - Caddy Deployment Guide
+# Caddy Deployment Guide

+This guide assumes you have followed the steps in [GenAI Launchpad Deployment Guide](../deployment/README.md).

 ## Introduction to Caddy